Skip to main content

 (connect timeout=None)'))

 To resolve this issue, add the IP addresses of Cortex XSOAR8 or Cortex XSIAM to the Splunk Cloud whitelist.
-You can find the relevant IP addresses at: Cortex XSOAR Administrator Guide under Used for communication between Cortex XSOAR and customer resources.
+You can find the relevant IP addresses at: Cortex XSOAR Administrator Guide Under Used for communication between Cortex XSOAR and customer resources.
 Choose the IP address corresponding to your Cortex XSOAR region.